TritonDataCenter/pkgsrc-wiki/pkgdev:creating.markdown

 * Find a NetBSD developer who can review your package and put it straight into pkgsrc.

-* Get a [pkgsrc-wip](http://pkgsrc-wip.sourceforge.net/) account and work on your packages there, before getting it reviewed and integrated.
+* Get a [pkgsrc-wip](http://pkgsrc.org/wip/) account and work on your package there, before getting it reviewed and integrated.

 * If it's somewhat niche just publish it up on GitHub or similar for people to use, in a similar way to what we do with